What is your mission?

 Located in the epicenter of Manhattan, we are one block south of Bryant Park, and only minutes from Grand Central Station, Port Authority Bus Terminal, Penn Station and 17 subway lines: #1, 2, 3, 4, 5, 6, A, C, E, B, D, F, M, N, R, Q, W.

 We will have five state-of-the-art international singles squash courts as well as full-service changing facilities with showers, lockers and laundry, warm-up, cool-down and stretching areas, a pro-shop and a comfortable lounge/cafe offering food, drinks and a setting designed for socializing.

 Yes—coming in February.
 There will be a complete set up of exercise and fitness equipment, but we won’t be a full-scale gym.
 All of our equipment will be focused on complementing your squash game.

 We are working on it.
 Please stay tuned.

 Yes, Manhattan Squash will offer a weekly women-only round-robin and consider launching women’s squash-based fitness classes that are not skill-based.
 Since women are typically under-represented in squash, we will also form a select committee to promote women’s membership.
 If you’d like to get involved, email info@TheSquashCenter.org

-What squash programs will you offer?
+What squash programs do you offer?

-Will there be online booking?
+Is there online booking?

 Yes, we will be using US Squash’s automated online booking system: Club Locker.